robric/wiki-contrail-controller/Simple-Gateway.md

       1. Simple Gateway adds a default route 0.0.0.0/0 pointing to interface vgw.
          Packets in routing-instance default-domain:admin:net1:net hitting this route are sent to host-os on **vgw** interface.
 The host-os will route packets to FABRIC network over vhost0 interface.

+## Restrictions
+1. A single compute node can have Simple Gateway for multiple virtual-networks
+1. If multiple Virtual Networks have Simple Gateway on same compute node, they cannot have overlapping subnets.
+The host-os does not support routing-instances hence, all Gateway Interfaces in host-os are in same routing-instance.
+As a result, the subnets in Virtual Networks must not overlap.
+1. Each Virtual-Network can have single Simple Gateway interface.
+ECMP is not yet supported.

 # Packet flow

 ## Packet from virtual-network (net1) to public network